Emem-Data/Call-Center-Analysis/README.md

 By understanding the most discussed topics, the call center can identify areas where their customer service is falling short.
 This information can be used to train agents on how to handle these topics better, which can improve the overall customer experience.
 Also, if customers are repeatedly calling about the same issue, it could indicate a problem that needs to be addressed.
-By addressing the root cause of the issue,call center organizations can reduce the number of calls they receive about that topic.
+By addressing the root cause of the issue, call center organizations can reduce the number of calls they receive about that topic.

 Topics Discussed the Most                                                                                   |  Topics by Month
 -------------------------------------------------------------------------------------------------------------|-------------------------